 Analyses of interference potentially affecting Fixed Service (FS) applications in the 57-66 GHz band, derived from Multi gigabit wireless systems (MGWS) systems, have been accomplished.

-Due to unknown location of interfering devices, consequence of unlicensed regime, traditional interference analyses for the protection of FS is in general not possible, but proper mitigation mechanisms have been shown to be effective in this band, in reducing the probability of interference to a level of a few percent of FS links.
+Due to unknown location of interfering devices, consequence of unlicensed regime, traditional interference analyses for the protection of FS is in general not possible.
+However, proper mitigation mechanisms have shown to be effective in this band in reducing the probability of interference to a few percent of FS links.

 A variety of methods and design practices are available to modern MGWS that would reduce interference to FS.
 Ranking these methods and practices in terms of effectiveness (i.e. maintaining performance of both MGWS and FS), complexity, and cost is generally case dependent.

 Among dynamic mechanisms, Automatic Transmit Power Control (ATPC) and Dynamic Frequency Selection (DFS) are the most effective and cost-efficient mechanisms.
-ATPC is particularly important, as MGWS equipment are naturally motivated to implement ATPC to control self-interference.
-Coordinated transmission based on a common (synchronized) time base, especially coupled with topology planning, is highly effective in minimizing interference and helps with intra-system interference.
+ATPC is particularly important as MGWS equipment are naturally motivated to implement ATPC to control self-interference.
+Coordinated transmission based on a common (synchronised) time base is highly effective in minimising interference and helps with intra-system interference, especially planning takes into account local specific deployment environment.

 High propagation loss for signals in 60 GHz band due to oxygen absorption (up to 15 dB/km) naturally improves interference immunity for both MGWS and FS.
 Results in Section 7 indicate that combination of ATPC and adaptive antenna beamforming on MGWS can be used to further improve coexistence between MGWS and FS.

-Evaluation of possible real cases of licensed links in service affected by interference (links with possible threshold degradation) could be estimated by applying the calculated percentages of interference to the number of known active links.

 Regarding Intelligent Transport Systems (ITS), conclusions derived from ECC Report 113 [20] are still considered valid.

-The utilization of MGWS outdoor is compatible, in the majority of cases, with current use of FS in this band, provided that common technical conditions as follows are adopted.
+The utilization of MGWS outdoor is compatible in the majority of cases with current use of FS in this band, provided that common technical conditions as follows are adopted:

-The establishment of a common set of technical conditions under which fixed service applications and other outdoor envisaged uses/applications may coexist within the 57 - 66 GHz range in the same uncoordinated deployment is considered feasible;
+The establishment of a common set of technical conditions under which fixed service applications and other outdoor envisaged uses/applications may coexist within the 57-66 GHz range in the same uncoordinated deployment is considered feasible;

 Therefore the technical conditions described in Figure 1 are considered appropriate to manage the coexistence amongst any MGWS and FS applications intended to be used in this band;

-In addition, the adoption of interference mitigation technique, such as ATPC /DFS is also highly beneficial.
+In addition, the adoption of interference mitigation technique such as ATPC /DFS is also highly beneficial.